steveseguin/captionninja/README.md

 Experimental: language codes options available; default is &lang=en-US

-I am not responsible if this app fails to work or whatever else. it is provided as-is without warranty or support.
+I am not responsible if this app fails to work or whatever else.
+It is provided as-is without warranty or support.
+I do not take responsibility for any liability.